Zmrihawy/Webutvikling-project3/README.md

 ## Design and Functionality

+## Sorting and filtering
 To search a component, navigate to the "Browse" page.
 A user can search for a particular item by simply typing the name of the component in the search field "filter by name".
 Filtering is also possible and is done by typing the value that should be filtered in the "filter by value" search field and then selecting what type of value this is by clicking the "Filter by" button.
 The search result is then returned in form of a list.

-## Data visualisation
-To store user generated data a user model was implemented.
-A user has a shopping cart where items can be added or removed.
-Two forms of visualisation were setup, a user shopping cart visualisation and a visualisation for all available items.

-## Shopping Cart Visualisation
-In the user shopping cart visualisation, all items in the users shopping cart are displayed according to their quantity.
-The visualisation is in form of words whose font size changes depending on the number of that item in the user's shopping cart.
-This visualisation gets all the users in the database who have added items to their shopping carts an displays these items at ounce.

-## Visualisation for all items
-Similar to the shopping cart visualisation this visualisation works in the same way.
-The difference is that it shows all available items in the database by their quantity and all manufacturers.
+Sorting items can be done by clicking "Sort by" button.
+Its possible to sort by name, price, category and so on.
+In addition its possible to sort in ascending or defending order.

 ### Pagination